Albrechtice v Jizerských horách: Administrative division

+Etymology

+Albrechtice was named after its founder, Count Albrecht Maximilian Desfours.

 Geography

 Albrechtice v Jizerských horách is located about 8 km northeast of Jablonec nad Nisou and 13 km east of Liberec.
 It lies in the Jizera Mountains and the eponymous protected landscape area.
 The highest point is the mountain Milíře at 1002 m above sea level.
 The municipality is situated on the left bank of the Kamenice River, which flows briefly along the southern municipal border.
 The Bílá Desná Stream flows through the woods in the northern and central parts of the municipality.

 History

-Albrechtice was founded in 1670 and named by its founder, Count Albrecht Maximilian Desfours.
+Albrechtice was founded in 1670 by Count Albrecht Maximilian Desfours.
 The hamlet of Mariánská Hora was founded around 1700.
 The first inhabitants of the settlements engaged in logging and agriculture.

 Transport

 There are no railways or major roads passing through the municipality.